AmyrMa/INDE-577/README.md

-# INDE-577
-Data Science and Machine Learning Project
+# Data Science and Machine Learning
 In this project, I am going to implement all algorithms covered in class and test it on the dataset I found online the following algorithm will be covered in the project.
 #### Supervised Learning: